basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-SSL.md

 ## SSL CA Validation

-You can adjust the way CA certificates are validated by adding the following to the riak_repl section of app.config:
+You can adjust the way CA certificates are validated by adding the following to the riak_repl section of *app.config*:

 ```
 {ssl_depth, ...}